 If you’re shopping for auto and motorcycle insurance, you should consider getting both policies from the same company, or “bundling” coverage.
 Most major car insurance companies offer motorcycle insurance and bundles, and buying both policies together can earn you bundling discounts of up to 20% off your premiums.

 Bundling your car and motorcycle insurance means purchasing each policy from the same insurance company.
 You’ll still get two separate car and motorcycle policies, with their own limits, deductibles, and exclusions, but bundling the policies together will save you money on your premiums.

 If you own a car and a motorcycle, then bundling your car and motorcycle insurance is usually a great idea.
-You would need to insure both vehicles anyway, and insurance companies will usually make it worth your while to purchase more than one policy from them.
-There are several benefits to bundling multiple property types with a single insurance company, many of which save you time and money in the long run:
+You need to insure both vehicles anyway, and insurance companies will typically make it worth your while to purchase more than one policy from them.

-Many insurance companies offer discounts when you bundle your car and motorcycle insurance with them (or any other property insurance for that matter).
-Customers can typically save as much as 30% on their insurance premiums for purchasing multiple policies with an insurance company, and the more assets you insure, the more you may be able to save.
+Many insurance companies offer multi-policy discounts when you bundle your car and motorcycle insurance with them (or any other property insurance for that matter).
+Customers can save up to 20% or more on their insurance premiums by bundling.

-In the event that both your car and motorcycle are damaged, say they are keyed and defaced overnight, you may only need to pay a single deductible when you go to file a claim.
-This means that instead of paying two separate deductibles for two separate claims, you may only need to pay that deductible one time for your coverage to kick in.
+In the event that both your car and motorcycle are damaged, say they are keyed and defaced overnight, you may only need to pay a single deductible when you go to file a claim rather than two separate ones, saving you money.

 Bundling your car and motorcycle insurance also means you can access both your policies whenever you contact your insurance company.
 With access to both your policies, you can review your coverages, make payments, and file a claim all in the same place.